disruptek/insideout/README.md

 Adequate.

+Inside a single thread, concurrency is cooperative and lock-free, so if you don't yield to the dispatcher, your continuation may only be interrupted by a signal from another thread.
+At present, the only occasions for interruption are when you call `halt()` on a thread, or use the pause/resume functions named `freeze()` and `thaw()`.

 ## Efficiency

 Empty continuations are 40-bytes each.
 Queue overhead is 10-bytes per object.
 One billion queued continuations thus occupies 50gb of memory.

-Executing 1,000,000,000 unique continuations on my 32-thread machine takes ~3 seconds.
+Toys are starting to run a little more slowly due to overhead from things like thread cancellation, signal handling and, more generally, the event queue.

+That said, the tests demonstrate using the (richest) API to run millions of continuations per second on modern desktop hardware.

 ## Support